 - In Fantômas, it is Commissioner Juve's method for making perps sweat.
 He eats before one while denying him food.
 Fandor stays rather unfazed.
 Later, after Fantômas commits a crime while wearing Juve's face, the tables are turned.
 It is now Juve being interrogated, while his usual sidekick Bertrand is doing the eating.

-- In the first Michael Bay Transformers movie, after been captured by the FBI, Playful Hacker Glen Whitmann is held in an interrogation room with his partner Maggie Madsen.
+- In Transformers (2007), after been captured by the FBI, Playful Hacker Glen Whitmann is held in an interrogation room with his partner Maggie Madsen.
 A guard comes in and sets down a plate of donuts.
 Glen remembers seeing this from TV.
 You're supposed to eat the offering because that proves you're innocent.
 After eating the whole plate, the ensuing sugar rush results in him spilling the beans before anyone can actually ask him a question.

 - There's an Internet meme along these lines: